 Make sure you have a pair of right and left shelf support rods.
 Start with the shorter part of the arm, Align it parallel to the side of the shelf.
 Insert the bottom hook from the top, turn it 90° and slide the short part down into the hole.
 Before you reach the bend, turn the arm back to parallel with the shelf side then lift the support as you rotate to put it in its final position.

 Pick up the shelf from the short edges so you can touch the supports underneath.
 Hold the shelf forty-five degrees down so you can see the bottom hooks at the back.
 Insert the lower hooks first one at a time then lift the shelf front until it is level.
 Insert the top hooks one at a time.
 Use a mallet to lightly tap the bracket hooks in to set them fully if necessary.

-Lay the cabinet bottom panel flat on a table.
-Align a side panel to the base so the connectors mate, there is a small amount of play, so make sure the front edge is flush then using the provided 4mm hex wrench tighten the panel connections.
-Do the same for the second vertical side, then finally place the top panel on and tighten it down the same way.
+3. Align a side panel to the base so the connectors mate; there is a small amount of play, so make sure the front edge is flush, then using a 4mm hex wrench, tighten only the front-most panel connection.

 Using a pair of cabinet supports, insert them in the support rails opposite each other with the long flat side facing up.
 Slide the cabinet in place, resting on the brackets.

-Cabinet door hinges clip/snap-on; once attached, use the adjustment screws on the hinge to centre the doors in their opening.
+3. Cabinet door clip/snap-on; once attached, use the adjustment screws on the hinge to centre the doors in their opening.

 Slide the base panel into the bottom of the cabinet and attach the side backets.

 Attach the door at the hinges by tightening the screw with a Posidriv screwdriver.
 Slide the gas stays into the door clips.
 Then insert the other end into the hardware on the inside of the cabinet.
 Use the knob to fine-tune the drop until it is level.